shibanisankpal/streamlit-stock-price-app/README.md

 # streamlit-stock-price-app

-This app shows the closing price and volume of the stock selected.
+This app predicts the future stock **closing price** of the stock selected.